Paris gunman who killed police officer known to security forces, source says

 Prime Minister Bernard Cazeneuve tweeted: "Paying homage to the policeman killed on the champs elysees.
 Thoughts are with his family.
 Solidarity with his injured colleagues and those close to them."

-Former French President Nicola Sarkozy's tweeted: "To our law enforcement: support, strength, courage.
+Former French President Nicolas Sarkozy tweeted: "To our law enforcement: support, strength, courage.
 They are paying again a heavy price.
 Our Nation's tribute must be total NS"

+Paris Mayor Anne Hidalgo tweeted: "We won't give up, not bow and remain united facing these odious and insidious threats that weigh on our cities."

+She also extended a message of solidarity and thanks to the retailers on the Champs-Elysees who gave people shelter during the attack.